Hello Beloveds.

 Unfinished conversations.

-The mind is trying to protect you in the only way it knows how,
+The mind is trying to do what it does best,

 By staying busy.